RichieB2B/nioc/filehash/cti-feeds/README.md

+Working with Cyber Threat Intelligence for detecting security threats requires being able to separate real threats from the fake ones.
+Chasing false positives wastes time.
+Unfortunately even commercial CTI feeds are littered with bad quality Indicators of Compromise (IoC\'s).
+This repository consists of data that are guaranteed to pose no threat at all.
+They all all bona fide No Indicators of Compromise.

+If you encounter an false positive IoC\'s anywhere please add it to this repository and make a pull request.

 sha256 | sha1 | md5 | file type
 ------ | ---- | --- | ---------
 [206f42d520769f5a05fa12453b0f4d567026fbe55bde8620043bef201b7f9540](sha256/206f42d520769f5a05fa12453b0f4d567026fbe55bde8620043bef201b7f9540) | [ba4463511e210d31c0f65e6aae75ba2209b17f8b](sha256/206f42d520769f5a05fa12453b0f4d567026fbe55bde8620043bef201b7f9540) | [46f537b8724d88ea1dd1fc049391cadf](sha256/206f42d520769f5a05fa12453b0f4d567026fbe55bde8620043bef201b7f9540) | HTML document text, ASCII text, with CRLF line terminators